jpawlicki/empire/README.md

 server or even from local disk (no PHP or similar - it is entirely static assets).

-The frontend lives in the / (root) folder.
+The frontend lives in the /frontend folder.

 ### Tools
-The repository also contains some tools - some current and some vestigial.
-This includes the map editor and similar.
+The repository also contains some tools, including the map editor and various GM tools.

+The tools live in the /tools folder.